-Oftentimes during a rep/manager 1:1, the conversation can be contentious where the sales rep is justifying to the manager why he or she is committing the deal.
-The opportunity score makes it hard to argue because the data doesn’t lie.
-You’re able to have a data-driven conversation instead of a gut-based discussion.
+Often during a rep/manager 1:1 sales meeting, the conversation can be contentious where the sales rep is justifying to the manager why he or she is committing the deal.
+The opportunity score makes it hard to argue because the data doesn't lie.
+You're able to have a data-driven conversation instead of a gut-based discussion.

-How many times have you been in a 1:1 with a rep who was confident a deal was going to close only for it to slip to the next quarter?
+How many times have you been in a 1:1 sales meeting with a rep who was confident a deal was going to close, only for it to slip to the next quarter?

 The opportunity score only paints part of the picture, so in order to properly inspect the health of a deal, managers need to take into account other signals surrounding the opportunity.

 Imagine a large deal for the quarter that has hardly any emails or meetings associated with it or a tiny deal that the rep is spending a ton of time on.
 Neither scenario seems ideal, but it's impossible to easily access this data in the CRM—assuming that it's there in the first place.

 Clari's Activity Insights panel automatically pulls in data happening outside the CRM, like emails, calls, meetings, and more.
 It not only shows how many emails you're sending out, but how prospects are reciprocating.
 In addition, each signal is color-coded so you can easily see whether the prospect is engaging in emails, calls, meetings, Marketo campaigns, and more.